JoeVictor/Refactoring-HTML-and-CSS-code/README.md

-# Challenge 01
+# Refactoring HTML and CSS code

 # 📖 Task requirements:

-* On this challenge task, the code needs to be refactored making it more cleaner and providing more accessibility for the users.
+* On this challenge task, the code had to be refactored making it more cleaner, understandable and providing more accessibility for the users.

 ## 💡 Refactoring of the code that had to be done :